At a glance

 Procurement, production, distribution and disposal: Supply chain managers coordinate and synchronize the supply chain from start to finish, are responsible for adhering to deadlines and have to keep the costs in mind.
 Without them, the world economy would come to a standstill.
 They are the ties that bind.
 This makes them highly sought-after experts.
-Cologne Business School offers a study in logistic and supply chain management as one of two elective specializations within the General Management degree programme.
+CBS International Business School offers a study in logistic and supply chain management as one of two elective specialisations within the General Management degree programme.
 In addition to basic business principles, you will become very familiar with the world of logistic and supply chain management from the 3rd semester onward.
 Instruction includes topics such as strategic procurement and supplier management, distribution management or sustainable supply chains.
 This prepares you for many employment opportunities in numerous, interesting professions and companies.

 Logistic and supply chain management will change massively over the next few years.
 Networking, digitization, automation.
 And you can get started with the most up-to-date academic knowledge.
 This is best illustrated using the example of a smartphone: For the production of the glass displays, quartz sand has to be shipped from a supplier to glass manufacturers.
 To do so order quantity predictions generated using big-data analysis are combined with production capacity forecasts for the individual plants.
 In order for ensure the displays arrive at the factory at the right time, the display manufacturing unit is also monitored online and integrated into the entire production system.
 Every step in the supply chain is monitored and controlled.